 Different species of plants have slightly different genetic makeups.
 Unfortunately, the traits of every plant in a bulk purchase are unlikely to match those of the single plant that made you fall in love with that strain.
 Horticulturists have been developing the process to clone plants for generations.
 And the sooner you learn how to clone plants, the sooner you can have vast quantities of your favorite plant!

 A clone is a plant grown from a cutting from another plant.
 It is genetically identical to the original plant (commonly known as the parent plant or mother plant).
 Plant cloning is a common method used to produce a large number of plants with exactly the same characteristics.

 Growing clone plants instead of growing from seeds has two advantages.
 The first is that a clone reaches maturity faster than one starting from seed.
 In addition to this, the other advantage is that you know exactly what you are getting — the same taste, size, hardiness, color, or any other attribute you love about your parent plant.

-Cuttings should be taken from a mother plant that displays the traits you seek.
-The plant should be mature enough to be robust, but not so old that its growth has become woody.
-Check for pests and disease, as anything you bring to your cutting room will infest your clones.
+Take plant cuttings from a healthy plant that displays the traits you seek.
+The plant should be mature enough to be robust but not so old that its growth has become woody.
+Check for pests and diseases, as anything you bring to your cutting room could infest your clones.

 However, Monty’s opinion is not universal.
 According to the International Plant Propagators Society there are reasons NOT to cut the tips: